popovidchenko/coding-conventions/python.md

 ## 4.2 Modules

-Files *must* begin with a docstring describing the contents, usage of the module, author's name, e-mail, and the date of file creation.
+Files *must* begin with a docstring describing the content of the module.

-The module docstring *may* also include the file name, project name, licence, etc.
+The module docstring *may* also include usage of the module, author's name, e-mail, file name, file creation date, project name, licence, etc.

 ```python
 # EXAMPLE: